jluastro/galaxia/README.rst

 non root installation outlined in the `galaxia documentation <http://galaxia.sourceforge.net/Galaxia3pub.html>`_.
 The prefix argument specifies the folder where the executable will be written to.
-As stated in the original documentation, if you want to install in :code:`home/user/sw/bin/` then run:
+If you want to install in :code:`PATH/TO/galaxia/bin` then run:

 .. code-block:: bash

-    ./configure --prefix=home/user/sw
+    ./configure --prefix=PATH/TO/galaxia
     make
     make install